Israel – Brazil Tax Treaty

 The Program for Investment Partnerships promotes public-private partnerships by funding infrastructure projects, supported by the Brazilian National Development Bank.
 Local governments provide tax advantages to boost regional growth, while federal regulations enable all Brazilian states to offer tax incentives, ensuring competitiveness for companies.

-The Brazilian government has introduced a new bill for the Free-Trade Zones Legal Framework, including significant legislative changes.
-Companies that establish themselves in these zones will benefit from tax, exchange, and administrative advantages.
-The new law designates Free-Trade Zones as areas for the free exchange of goods with foreign countries.
+The Brazilian government has introduced a new bill for the Free Trade Zones Legal Framework, including significant legislative changes.
+Companies that are established in these zones will benefit from tax, exchange, and administrative advantages.
+The new law designates Free Trade Zones as areas for the free exchange of goods with foreign countries.

-Additionally, companies operating within Free-Trade Zones are eligible for tax breaks on the purchase of machinery, raw materials, and inputs used in the production of export goods.
+Additionally, companies operating within the Free Trade Zones are eligible for tax breaks on the purchase of machinery, raw materials, and inputs used in the production of export goods.

 Double Tax Treaties in Brazil